Green buildings in Zimbabwe

 Across Zimbabwe, from Harare’s growing skyline to new developments in smaller towns, green buildings are redefining what it means to build for the future.
 By reducing energy and water use, and by embracing climate-smart design, these projects are paving the way for cities that are healthier, more resilient, and better adapted to our environment.

-Why Sustainable Buildings Matter
+Why Sustainable Architecture Matters

 The United Nations projects that by 2050, nearly 68% of the world’s population will live in cities.
 Already, cities use 78% of global energy and generate about 60% of greenhouse gas emissions.
 In Zimbabwe, rapid urbanisation — especially in Harare, Bulawayo, and fast-expanding peri-urban centres — makes sustainable design a critical priority.